carreraGroup/json-to-avro-schema/README.md

 Long term, it would be nice to also generate a FHIR to Avro mapper along with the Avro schema definitions.
 Otherwise, we will need to continue manually adjusting the wrapper whenever we change the way the schemas are generated.
 We should do our best to allow for this to be easily implemented later.

+The decision was made to output a single `*.avsc` file per definition in the JSON schema because of limitations in the AVRO tooling.
+It doesn't handle large `*.avsc` files well even though we can correctly generate very large schemas.
+This does come at the cost of not being able to process JSON schemas with circular references very well.

 <!-- References -->
 [roadmap]: ./docs/Roadmap.md